wp-plugins/affilinet-performance-module/readme.txt

 You can download the Plugin from Wordpress Plugin repository or install manually

+= Install from Wordpress Plugin repository =
+1. Search for 'Affilinet Performance Ads'
+2. Click on 'Install' and activate the plugin
+3. Don't forget to enter your Publisher ID

+= Or Install manually =
 1. Download the Plugin
-2. Extract and upload the folder `affilinet` to the `/wp-content/plugins/` directory
+2. Extract and upload the folder `affilinet-performance-module` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 = Enter your affilinet publisher account data =

-1. Navigate to the `affilinet` section in your WordPress Admin Backend
+1. Navigate to the `Affilinet` section in your WordPress Admin Backend
 2. If you do not have an affilinet publisher account, please signup first.
 3. In the settings choose your country platform and enter your affilinet Publisher ID